Allen-Synthesis/EuroPi/software/programming_instructions.md

 ### Install the contrib scripts and setup the menu

 1. Use the exact same process as for the ssd1306 and europi libraries to install the europi-contrib library:
-   1. In Thony, click Tools -> Manage Packages to open the package manager.
+   1. In Thonny, click Tools -> Manage Packages to open the package manager.
    2. Type 'europi' into the search box and click 'Search on PyPi'
    3. Click the result named 'micropython-europi-contrib'.
    4. Click 'Install'.
    5. You will now see the new directory 'contrib' inside the 'lib' folder, containing the contrib scripts.
-2. The menu program is called ``bootloader.py`` and can be found in the lib directory on the pico or in the [``software/firmware``](/software/firmware/bootloader.py) directory on github.
+2. The menu program is called ``main.py`` and can be found in the lib directory on the Pico or in the [``software/contrib``](/software/contrib/menu.py) directory on github.
 Copy this file as your ``main.py`` as described in
  [Option 2](#copy-someone-elses-program-to-run-on-your-module) above.